top of page

 What it’s like: Great for players who enjoy acting, strategy, and dialogue.

-Nordic / Immersive LARP
+Nordic / Freeform LARP

 Theme: Deep emotional or artistic stories